RobotLocomotion/drake/tools/workspace/README.md

 * Otherwise, pin Drake to use the most recent commit of the upstream mainline branch.
 Drake maintainers will automatically upgrade to a more recent mainline commit on a monthly basis.
-* For any exceptions to this rule, consult Drake's build system maintainers.
+* If the pin policy is unsatisfactory for the case of some specific external, consult Drake's build system maintainers for advice.

 For Git, the mainline branch is typically `master`, whereas for Mercurial it is `default`.